scala/docs.scala-lang/_zh-cn/overviews/scala3-book/ca-given-using-clauses.md

 type: section
 description: This page demonstrates how to use 'given' instances and 'using' clauses in Scala 3.
 language: zh-cn
-num: 59
+num: 60
-previous-page: ca-contextual-abstractions-intro
+previous-page: ca-extension-methods
-next-page: types-type-classes
+next-page: ca-context-bounds

 partof: scala3-book
 overview-name: "Scala 3 — Book"